- Off road parking

 - Pub/shop < 1 mile

 All first floor.
-Studio apartment with super king-size bed (zip and link, can be a twin by prior arrangement), kitchen area and dining table.
+Studio apartment with king-size double bed, kitchen area and dining table.
 Shower room with shower, basin and WC.

 About the location

 Caernarfon (county town of Gwynedd) has much historic and cultural importance in North Wales.
 It is a popular tourist spot with its impressive 13th Century castle, well preserved town walls and delightful water front.
 During the season there are guided tours of the castle and special events including historic pageants.
 There is also a station for the Welsh Highland Railway, which passes through dramatic scenery, the village of Beddgelert and onto Porthmadog.
 Fishing trips are available from the harbour and another attraction within walking distance of the town centre is Segontium, a Roman fort and museum, housing many important finds.
 Caernarfon offers a wide selection of shops and places to eat and is close to the lovely beaches of the Isle of Anglesey and the Lleyn Peninsula as well as the mountains and rivers of Snowdonia, including the renowned mountaineering town of Llanberis at the foot of Mount Snowdon.